tomvanbraeckel/yamcs.github.com/docs/api/List_Objects.md

 <tt>_global</tt> can be used as instance name to list the objects from a bucket at the global level.

-The parameters that can be used for filtering are <tt>prefix</tt> and <tt>delimiter</tt>.
-They are similar (and inspired from) with what is implemented by the Google Cloud Storage and Amazon S3.

-The <tt>delimiter</tt> allows the list to work in a directory like mode despite the the object namespace being flat.
-For example if the delimiter is set to "/", then listing the bucket containg objects "a/b", "a/c", "d", "e" and "e/f" would return objects "d" and "e" and prefixes "a/" and "e/".
 ### Parameters

 <table class="inline">